 The W. J. Megaw Prize in Experimental Physics is given for outstanding achievement in PHYS 3220 3.0 Experimental Physics to commemorate the late William (Jim) Megaw who was Chairman of the Department of Physics and Astronomy for ten years.

+York University's Embleton Award was established in 2004 through a gift from Professor Sheila Embleton to encourage more women to consider a career of science study, research and teaching.
 The Embleton Award is awarded to one female Engineering student and one female student of Physics, Biophysics, Astronomy, and/or Chemistry (excluding Biochemistry) who have completed 84 credits towards an Honours BSc or BASc and have earned a GPA of 6.0 (B) or better on the most recently earned 30 credits.
 To be eligible, applicants must be Canadian citizens, permanent residents or protected persons or have Protected Person status, be Ontario residents and demonstrate financial need.

 The Iristel Undergraduate Scholarship is awarded to two recipients enrolled in their 3rd or 4th year of an Honours or Specialized Honours program in the Department of Physics and Astronomy who have demonstrated academic excellence and proficiency in lab work related to physics.
 Applicants must submit a one-page statement outlining their interest in pursuing a career in experimental physics or biophotonics.
 Each recipient will receive a $5000 scholarship and will be granted the opportunity to interview for an internship with Iristel, Inc.